 It aims to:

-The group includes representatives from Natural England, Wildlife Trusts, Wildfowl & Wetland Trust, National Trust, Floodplain Meadows Partnership, Environment Agency, Defra, RSPB, Freshwater Habitats Trust, Broads Authority and The Rivers Trust.
+The group includes representatives from Natural England, Wildlife Trusts, Wildfowl & Wetland Trust, National Trust, Floodplain Meadows Partnership, Environment Agency, Defra, RSPB, Freshwater Habitats Trust, National Parks ( led by Broads Authority) and The Rivers Trust.

-The group is chaired by Alastair Burn and supported by Glen Cooper from Natural England.
+The group is chaired by Glen Cooper from Natural England.

 Glen is a Senior Adviser and Lake Restoration Programme Manager for Natural England.
-He has worked across the freshwater and coastal agenda at local and national level, and has always been fascinated by ecology, especially of aquatic systems.
-Glen is secretary and deputy chair of the Biodiversity Working Group.
+He has worked across the freshwater and coastal agenda at local and national level and has always been fascinated by ecology, especially of aquatic systems.
+Glen is secretary and chair of the Biodiversity Working Group.

 The Benefits Working Group provides Catchment Partnerships with guidance, resources and skills for the monitoring, evaluation and reporting of their performance, outputs and delivery outcomes, particularly with respect to the wide range of environmental, social and economic benefits realised through collaborative working – Robust monitoring and evaluation is critical to the long-term success and sustainability of CaBA.